The article below is taken from SaaS Mag Issue 2. To order your free copy, click here.

 Both processes will likely require email follow-ups, but the sales process will receive more attention because it’s closer to the revenue stream.
 It’s easier to correlate revenue to sales follow-ups than to correlate the effect of a testimonial to the follow-ups you needed to send to gather them.
 The importance is viewed as fundamentally different, yet the mental overhead of managing either set of follow-ups is virtually the same.

-Lack of processes and tools
+Lack of Process and Tools

 The common thread among these is that managing parallel conversations is extremely difficult to do without the right processes or tools.
 This is especially true if your focus is divided between managing those follow-ups and the rest of your primary job responsibilities.
 Managing these conversations out of your mailbox is notoriously painful and time-consuming, but that’s exactly what most people do.
-For each follow-up, there are at least five questions to consider before sending the next email:
+For each follow-up, there are at least five questions to consider before sending the next email

 - What was said in their most recent response?